kevinschaich/mintable/README.md

 ![Mintable](./src/static/mintable.png)

-Mintable simplifies keeping track of your finances, for free, without ads, and without tracking your information.
+Mintable simplifies managing your finances, for free, without ads, and without tracking your information.
 Here's how it works:

 1. You connect your accounts and a spreadsheet to Mintable.
 1. Mintable integrates with financial institutions to automatically populate transactions in your spreadsheet.